bittlingmayer/nlp-intro-course/deep-learning.md

 [Slides](https://docs.google.com/presentation/d/1rZYsCpMOop0z5oAvslWSw6l5PYHkjDY4ClD_n2vgaeg/edit?usp=sharing)

 ## Lab
-Adapt the fastText supervised classification code to do sentiment analysis on Amazon review titles and text.
+Adapt Facebook Research's fastText supervised classification code to do sentiment analysis on Amazon review titles and text.

-Read https://github.com/facebookresearch/fastText/blob/master/tutorials/unsupervised-learning.md to get acquainted with the parameters, eg subword length.
+Read [fastText/tutorials/unsupervised-learning.md](https://github.com/facebookresearch/fastText/blob/master/tutorials/unsupervised-learning.md) to get acquainted with the parameters, eg subword length.

-Read https://github.com/facebookresearch/fastText/blob/master/tutorials/supervised-learning.md to understand how the supervised classifier works on a toy example.
+Read [fastText/tutorials/supervised-learning.md](https://github.com/facebookresearch/fastText/blob/master/tutorials/supervised-learning.md) to understand how the supervised classifier works on a toy example.

 Note: Those on Windows systems must grab the .exe from the [fastText for Windows](https://github.com/xiamx/fastText/releases) .zip and can skip the `make` step.

-Then train and test the classifier on the dataset at https://www.kaggle.com/bittlingmayer/AmazonReviews.
+Then train and test the classifier on the dataset at [kaggle.com/bittlingmayer/AmazonReviews](https://www.kaggle.com/bittlingmayer/AmazonReviews).

 What compromises does the data format make?
 What does the subword parameter do?